ravendb/docs/Documentation/5.2/Raven.Documentation.Pages/client-api/session/querying/sort-query-results.dotnet.markdown

 {PANEL: Custom sorters }

-* The Lucene indexing engine allows creating your own custom sorters.
+* The Lucene indexing engine allows you to create your own custom sorters.
   Custom sorters can be deployed to the server by either:

-     * Sending the [PutSortersOperation](..todo) from your code.
+     * Sending the [PutSortersOperation](../../../client-api/operations/maintenance/sorters/put-sorter) from your code.

      * Uploading a custom sorter from Studio, see [Custom Sorters](..todo).